Supporting Your Child

 Also, our Senior Leadership Team are:

-• Mrs Eastwood - Vice Principal and Designated Safeguarding Officer
+- Mrs Eastwood Acting Head of School - Vice Principal and Designated Safeguarding Officer

 Special Educational Needs